Report an Absence

 Regular and punctual attendance is vital to your child’s progress.
-Washington State law required that children attend school.
+Washington State law requires that children attend school.
 We are required, by law, to track absences and identify them as excused and unexcused.

-FAMILY VACATIONS/PARENT REQUESTED ABSENCES should be planned for non-school days.
+FAMILY VACATIONS/PARENT REQUESTED ABSENCES: may be considered excused absences provided the following provisions are met.
+Vacations should be planned for non-school days.
 Under state law and district policy, five (5) school day absences for special reasons (e.g. family trip/competition/ special event), may be excused if approved by the administration and if the absence will not adversely affect learning.
 In order to excuse such absence, the following procedure must be followed:

-- Print/pick up and a Pre-Arranged Absence Form from the Attendance Office at least one week prior to the absence.
+- Pick up a Prearranged Absence Form from the Attendance Office or fill out the form online at least one week prior to the absence.

 - Return the form to the Attendance Office at least 2 days before the trip to be reviewed by the Principal/Assistant Principal to determine whether the absence will be excused or unexcused.